P. C. Thomas (politician, born 1938)

 P. C. Thomas (26 February 1938 – 27 May 2009) in full Pannivelil Chacko Thomas, was an Indian politician and an MLA in the Kerala Legislative Assembly.
 He represented Kaduthuruthy constituency in Kottayam district, Kerala.

 Life

-He was the son of Chacko and Mariamma Pannivelil Eravimangalam.
-He was survived by his wife, Ancy, their two sons and a daughter.
+He was the son of Mariamma and Chacko of the Pannivelil house in Eravimangalam.

 Career

 He worked as a teacher and was headmaster at St. Michaels High School, Kaduthuruthy.
 He was elected to the 7th and 8th Kerala Legislature.

-Thomas was the chairman of the Committee on Petitions (1987–89), president of the Kaduthuruthy Panchayat, and chairman of the Block Development Committee in Kaduthuruthy.
+Thomas was the chairman of the Committee on Petitions (1987–1989), president of the Kaduthuruthy Panchayat, and chairman of the Block Development Committee in Kaduthuruthy.

+On 27th of May 2009, Thomas died at the age of 71, he was survived by his wife, Ancy, and their two sons and daughter.